 - Socks: After 10 years of blister torture I’ve developed a system that works for me.
 I alternate thin, quick-drying Tilley travel socks with Injinji toe socks, sometimes switching at mid-day.
 I always take my shoes and socks off at lunch to air everything out, inspect my feet and change socks.
 Many times my Tilley socks will have dried out by the time I finish lunch, though.
 For night time, I prefer wool socks with a loose weave.
 I’ve used Darn Tough, Fit and a handmade pair by a Quechua woman in Peru.

 - Warm layer: Uniqlo UL down jacket, which is only 6.5 oz and a fraction of the price of major outdoor brands.
+They also make a hooded version.

 - Day hat: Tilley Airflo hat, unless heavy rain, then waterproof rain hat for day use